-The photographic collection is a unique one and the oldest dates back to as early as the time photography reached India.
-The Archives has approximately 1000 photographs of different sizes, which include a group of prints of missionaries, early Tamil Christians and officers in Madras taken in the 19th century.
-In addition, photos of many distinguished alumni such as (to name a few) Dr. S. Radhakrishnan, Mohammad Usman, S. Sathyamurthy, Gemini Ganesan, Gen. Sundarji and Dr. Raja Ramanna and other public figures; and prints of graduating classes nearly every year since 1906, are present in the collection.
+The Archives has approximately 1500 photographs of different sizes, which include a group of prints of missionaries, early Tamil Christians and officers in Madras taken in the 19th century.
+In addition, photos of many distinguished alumni such as (to name a few) Dr. S. Radhakrishnan, Mohammad Usman, S. Sathyamurthy, Gemini Ganesan, Gen. Sundarji and Dr. Raja Ramanna and other public figures; and prints of graduating classes since 1906 are present in the collection.
 Photos of visits of important national leaders like C. Rajagopalachari, M.G.
 Ramachandran, Mahatma Gandhi, V.V.
 Giri, Rajiv Gandhi are also preserved.

 Researchers, Government officials, alumni and faculty from other institutions also avail the services of the MCC Archives.
-Researchers from across India and abroad, also access the archives either by paying a visit here or by corresponding through mail.
-Such support was extended to Dr. Darren Duerksen, Associate Professor of Intercultural and Religious Studies, Fresno Pacific University and Dr. Phillip Walter, Emeritus Fellow, Merton College, University of Oxford.
+Researchers from across India and abroad, access the archives either by paying a visit here or by corresponding through mail.
+Such support was extended to Dr. Darren Duerksen, Associate Professor of Intercultural and Religious Studies, Fresno Pacific University and Dr. Phillip Walter, Emeritus Fellow, Merton College, University of Oxford among many others.

-Facilities available: The archives comprise of a stack room and a well-furnished reading room.
-A desktop is available to access the digitalized documents.
-A photocopier and a printer is also available to make copies of the document is also available.
+The archives comprise of a stack room and a well-furnished reading room.
+A desktop is available to access the digitized documents.
+A photocopier and a printer is also available to make copies of the document.